13 teams representing 37 counties serve as

 Opportunity for Impact

-“Our State, Our Work” community collaboratives are serving as statewide leaders in implementing positive strategies to significantly expand and deepen education and employment pathways for Opportunity Youth.
-They are piloting practices that will benefit communities across North Carolina.
+“Our State, Our Work” community collaboratives served as statewide leaders in implementing positive strategies to significantly expand and deepen education and employment pathways for Opportunity Youth.
+Their piloted practices are benefitting communities across North Carolina.

-These teams represent 37 counties from the mountains to the coast and are home to nearly 40% of our state’s population of Opportunity Youth.
+The 37 counties represented by “Our State, Our Work” teams are home to nearly 40% of our state’s population of Opportunity Youth.

 Learn More